IPS-Eye-White

 Adam..
 Morally Perfect and Immortal?

-After God had made all other creatures, He created man, male and female, with reasoning and immortal souls, rendering them fit to live that life for Him for which they were created; - being made in the image of God, in knowledge, righteousness, and true holiness; having the law of God written in their hearts, and having the power to fulfil it; [07]
+After God had made all other creatures, He created man, male and female, with reasoning and immortal souls, rendering them fit to live that life for Him for which they were created; - being made in the image of God, in knowledge, righteousness, and true holiness; having the law of God written in their hearts, and having the power to fulfill it; [02]

 One would think that if Adam's transgression had such a monumental effect on all future generations it would at least be mentioned in the Genesis account.
-Much to the contrary, the silence is deafening - it is nowhere stated (or even implied) that Adam's sin was passed down to anyone.
+Much to the contrary, the silence is deafening.
+It is nowhere stated (or even implied) that Adam's sin was passed down to anyone.

-However all these curses fade into insignificance when compared to the fact that trillions of Adam's descendants would inherit his sin and not be able to respond to God or Jesus.
+However all these curses fade into insignificance when compared to the fact that trillions of Adam's descendants would inherit his sin and not be able to respond to God.
 Yet, the book breathes not a single word about this.
-Why not?
-Did God just forget or simply neglect to mention the most devastating consequence of all.

 Adam..
 Physical or Spiritual Death?